-In case the appraisal drilling well is considered non-viable, it will be permanently sealed using down-hole cement plugs.
-All associated seabed infrastructure will be removed, and well casings will be cut below the mudline and extracted to a depth of at least three meters below the seabed.
+The appraisal drilling well will be permanently sealed using down-hole cement plugs.
+All associated seabed infrastructure will be removed, and well casings will be cut below the mudline and pulled vertically from the well bore.
 Any remaining subsea structures, such as casing remnants, represent residual seabed hazards, potentially interfering with fishing operations and trawling activities.
-To mitigate these risks, a comprehensive site clearance survey utilizing a remotely operated vehicle (ROV) shall be conducted to confirm the removal of all drilling-related equipment and any drilling campaign related debris.
+To mitigate these risks, a comprehensive site clearance survey utilizing a Remotely Operated Vehicle (ROV) shall be conducted to confirm the removal of all drilling- related equipment and any drilling campaign related debris prior to the MODU moving off site.